Global Education Resources

 - International Democratic Education Institute at Bowling Green State University - The mission of the IDEI is to promote democracy and civic engagement around the world through education.
 Resources available from IDEI include lesson plans to help students learn about democracy, civil society, and tolerance.
 The site also provides information about civic education projects involving collaborations between IDEI partners from Ohio and abroad.

-- Global Markets Division – Ohio Department of Development - The International Trade Division promotes the export of “Made in Ohio” goods and services, supports Ohio companies in expanding international trade, and encourages foreign investment to help create jobs and promote economic growth.
-The ITD site provides resources and program information for business leaders as well as data on foreign trade and investment of interest to all Ohioans.
+- Export Assistance Division - Ohio Development Services Agency - This agency offers a variety of programs that help Ohio’s businesses and communities succeed.
+It promotes the export of “Made in Ohio” goods and services, supports Ohio companies in expanding international trade, and encourages foreign investment to help create jobs and promote economic growth.
+The site provides resources and program information for business leaders as well as data on foreign trade and investment of interest to all Ohioans.
+The agency’s Ohio Exports Report provides an annual executive summary related to the state’s merchandise exports.

 - The Ohio State University MidWest US-China Flagship Program - The K-12 Program partners with elementary and secondary schools throughout Ohio and the Midwest to establish effective Chinese language programs.
 It provides assistance with curriculum development, teacher training, and technology support.